GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 Parallelized reactive programming is where you offload multiple complex tasks from the main thread of execution to a thread pool
-(or a [multiprocessing](https://en.wikipedia.org/wiki/Multiprocessing) environment) and wait for their completion by using [futures or promises](https://en.wikipedia.org/wiki/Futures_and_promises) (or a subscriber/publisher framework which utilizes a message queue that is called a reactive event stream) while showing beautiful ads to the user in full-HD and 60 FPS, until the results are obtained.
+(or a [multiprocessing](https://en.wikipedia.org/wiki/Multiprocessing) environment) and wait for their completion by using [futures or promises](https://en.wikipedia.org/wiki/Futures_and_promises) or a subscriber/publisher framework which utilizes a message queue that is called a reactive event stream.
+You can filter, modify or combine event streams together.

+While events are processed it is possible to display beautiful ads to the user in full-HD and 60 FPS, until the results are ready.
 Unfortunately, if your business is ad-based, this approach may harm it, since a parallelized set of tasks usually executes faster than the same set of sequential ones, so there may be places where it is considered harmful.
-In reality, of course, it may be harmful because of unnecessary bloat.
+In other areas it is considered harmful because of unnecessary bloat.

 ##### Domain-Specific Languages